enheit/jessie-and-friends/prepare-changes-to-be-commited.md

 	modified:   tennis-ball.txt
 ```

+This modification is nothing more than a change in diameter

-To see new changes that of increased diameter of the ball we can use another helpfull command called `git diff`.
-To run it, we need to specify the file on what we want to run this command
+To confirm our assumptions that these modifications are diameter changes, we can use another useful command called `git diff`.
+This command requires the name of the file we want to check, so let's specify the following:

 ```
 git diff tennis-ball.txt